mootoday/www-mootoday-com/src/content/blog/firebase-hosting-for-static-assets-of-a-sapper-web-app-on-cloud-run/index.md

 ```

 _If you use a cloud-based development environment such as Gitpod.io, you can use the `--no-localhost` argument, as in `firebase login --no-localhost`.
 Then follow the instructions on the screen when you run the `firebase:login` script._

-Should you want to try [www.gitpod.io](https://www.gitpod.io), you can get 30% off for the first three months with my coupon code MIKENIKLES.

 Let's log in.
 Run `npm run firebase:login` in your terminal and follow the instructions.
 Once completed, you are now successfully logged in to Firebase and we can initialize the project.